-- access services which respect your individuality including your language, culture, beliefs and sexuality
+- access services that respect your language, culture, beliefs and sexuality

-- be involved in deciding what care will meet your needs
+- be involved in decisions about your service

-- participate in regular reviews of your care and services
+- be involved in regular reviews of your service

 - privacy and confidentiality of your personal information

-- advise us if you need to cancel or change appointments or services
+- tell us if you need to cancel or change your service.

 - respect your personal beliefs, privacy and confidentiality

-- acknowledge and include any person you choose to act on your behalf
+- include any person you choose to support your decision-making or act on your behalf

-- recognise, promote and value the role of people in care relationships with you
+- recognise, promote and value carers and care relationships, and recognise the different needs of people in care relationships

-- provide you with access to interpreters if required
+- provide you with an interpreter if needed

 Your privacy respected